JLaat/student-register/README.md

 # Student Register
 ## What is it?
-This is an application I've made as an exercise in user interface programming.
+This is an application I've made as an exercise in user interface programming course.
 Application performs basic CRUD operations to handle student information.

 ## Technologies